Patrick Bertoletti wins Nathan's Hot Dog Eating Contest with 58 as Miki Sudo sets new women's division record with 51

 Bertoletti, the #9 ranked eater in the world according to Major League Eating, jumped out to an early lead, followed closely by Geoffrey Esper of Oxford, Massachusetts and Nick Wehry of Tampa, Florida.
 In the middle of the contest, James Webb of Australia briefly took the lead.
 Bertoletti came rallying back, and held onto the lead until the end.

-Esper came in third with 53.
+Esper came in second with 53.
 Webb came in third with 52.

 Check out the complete list of male and female competitors.